KarpovDmitriy/rsschool-cv/cv.md

 * **email**: karpov.dmitriy.vl@gmail.com
 * **discord (server nickname)**: Karpov Dmitriy (@KarpovDmitriy)

+## About me
+I am a .NET programmer with 8 years of experience in software development.
+There have been many interesting projects during my career.
+My goal in this course is to fill the gaps in my front-end knowledge, as well as learn something new.

 ## Technical skills
 * 8+ years of experience in software development on the .NET stack
 * 7 years of work with such CMS as: Sitecore, Optimizely and Umbraco
-* Hand-on experience with: ADO.NET, Entity Framework, SQL Server, Unit Tests.
+* Hand-on experience with: ADO.NET, Entity Framework, SQL Server, Web Api, Unit Tests.

+## Education

+Belarusian State University of Informatics and Radioelectronics

+## Languages

+* Russin - native
+* English - B2

 ## Code example
 > The code below prints the multiplication table as a square on JS: